Shawn David Nelson: Recognition

 Shawn won the Ernst & Young Entrepreneur of the Year award for the "Emerging Entrepreneur" category in 2003.
 Nelson also appeared on Young Entrepreneur Society in 2009.

 In 2005, Nelson appeared on Richard Branson's The Rebel Billionaire and won a $1 million investment.
 He spent three months following the show as acting president of Virgin companies.
 Nelson expanded his company's products to include the only changeable sectional couch in the world.

 He spoke at the Economy and You forum at Western Connecticut State University in 2015.
 Nelson earned his master's degree in strategic design and management from Parson's New School for Design in 2015.
 He also became a part-time instructor for the school.
 That same year, he appeared on the CNBC show Make Me a Millionaire Inventor.

 In July 2015, Nelson gave the keynote address at the 40 Under 40 awards for Fairfield County, Connecticut.

 Personal life

 Nelson resides in St. George, Utah, with his wife Tiffany and four children.

-Nelson is an avid motorcyclist riding dirtbikes, adventure bikes, and more.
-Nelson has a passion for older classic cars and enjoys restorations, charitable donations, and giving back to the community.
-Nelson has spent most of his life mentoring and coaching fellow entrepreneurs in their businesses and also elects to invest in those he finds innovating.